 Be super careful before feeding your pet cherries 👀

-Cherries are a fun little snack — but can you share them with your dog?
+Cherries are a fun little snack — but can dogs eat cherries safely?

 You want your pup to indulge in something sweet from time to time, and fruit seems like the healthiest option, right?

-To find out if dogs can eat cherries, The Dodo spoke with Dr. Bernadine Cruz, a veterinarian with Laguna Hills Animal Hospital in California, and it turns out the answer is a little complicated.
+To find out if it's a safe fruit for pets to snack on, we spoke with Dr. Bernadine Cruz, a veterinarian with Laguna Hills Animal Hospital in California, and it turns out the answer is a little complicated.
 Here’s why.

 Technically, the answer to this question is both yes and no.

 The cherry flesh isn’t an issue for your pup, but other parts of the fruit (like the pits, stems and leaves) can actually be really dangerous.

 In order for your dog to safely eat cherries, it’s important to know which parts are good and which parts are bad — and why.